SPCA New Zealand

 SPCA supports the reduction of the number of animals used in research, testing, and teaching through robust scientific analysis, collaboration across research and regulatory sectors, and increased scrutiny of research design.

-Reduction of animal use can be achieved through use of robust scientific design of protocols, mathematical models, sound statistical approaches such as power analyses, thorough review of the literature to support sample size calculations and identify related studies, pilot studies where needed, and data sharing.
+Reduction of animal use can be achieved through the use of robust scientific design of protocols, mathematical models, sound statistical approaches such as power analyses, a thorough review of the literature to support sample size calculations and identify related studies, pilot studies where needed, and data sharing.

 Our organisation supports the publishing of all research results, including negative or inconclusive findings, to minimise unnecessary replication of experiments.
-SPCA supports efforts to improve the regulatory review processes so that international regulators are considered a trusted source of information, therefore, reducing the requirements to replicate use of animals in research and testing for regulatory approval processes.
+SPCA supports efforts to improve the regulatory review processes so that international regulators are considered a trusted source of information, therefore, reducing the requirements to replicate the use of animals in research and testing for regulatory approval processes.

-SPCA advocates for procedural and environmental refinement to minimise welfare harms and promote positive welfare of animals used in research, testing, and teaching.
+SPCA advocates for procedural and environmental refinement to minimise welfare harms and promote the positive welfare of animals used in research, testing, and teaching.

 SPCA advocates for increased funding, institutional support, and public acknowledgement of efforts to promote the 3Rs for animals used in research, testing, and teaching.